Travis

 • They do not give access to other, unrelated repositories.

-• The same key can be used for dependencies not stored on Bitbucket.
+• The same key can be used for dependencies that are not stored on Bitbucket.

 You could include a different private key for every dependency in the repository, possibly encrypting them.
 Maintaining complex dependency graphs this way can be complex and hard to maintain.
 For that reason, we recommend using a repo key instead.